 Once your new hires are settled, they’ll want to know: where is this going?
 As an HR pro, you’ll be responsible for designing and running the systems that help people grow their careers.

 You’ll spend some time on job descriptions and career levels, especially for roles that have multiple folks in them, like engineering.
-Career levels (or skills matrices) outline what is expected at each level of seniority in a certain job – say, the difference between a junior and senior engineers.
+Career levels (or skills matrices) outline what is expected at each level of seniority in a certain job – say, the difference between a junior and senior engineer.
 These are used to evaluate how people are performing against expectations.
-Many companies use performance reviews and promotions.
+Many companies use these for performance reviews and promotions.

 HR also creates and admins the performance review process, and often acts as a coach.
 You’ll be helping design the review process (who is being reviewed and by whom? what tools will we use? will folks get raises, or just feedback?), as well as providing guidance to people and managers on writing and delivering good feedback.
 You’ll probably also be responsible for any outcomes that come out of a review process, like updating someone’s salary or title, or getting them set up with any training needed for a new position.